 You can practice this technique by:

-And this doesn’t exclude merely taking a walk!
 Movement is a crucial factor in reducing stress and anxiety because it releases positive calming chemicals in our brain.

 Exercising doesn't have to be complicated.
 I used to think daily exercise involved carving out an hour to go to the gym and sweat as much as possible.

-In reality, most people don’t have the time, and it causes more stress trying to stick to a rigid workout routine everyday.
+In reality, most people don’t have the time, and it causes more stress trying to stick to a rigid workout routine every day.

-Because it seems not to be as accessible these days, so I have found easy and fun ways to incorporate more movement into my normal daily routines.
+I have found easy and fun ways to incorporate more movement into my normal daily routines.

 Simple ways to incorporate movement into your day:

-Especially during this continuing pandemic, it can seem like there is bad news all around us.
+During this continuing pandemic, it can seem like there is bad news all around us.
 This practice helps us slow down and focus on the good moments of the day - the times when things went right or a moment that actually brought forth an unexpected or joyful surprise.

 I shared my full routine on Instagram (you can watch it here!).